GaiaAlfine/Arachneia-ScriptHost/README.md

-The structure of your `README.md` for the project "Arachneia" looks quite decent, but there are a few areas that could be improved for clarity and professionalism.
-Here's a revised version with some suggestions:

----

 # Arachneia

 **Notice:** The executable file may trigger a warning from Windows Firewall.
 Please be assured it does not contain a virus.